WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:**
   - Specify the resolution at which the game is being played at
+  - Also mention if you're using something like FSR or MetalFX

 - **Settings:**
   - Low: Low as I can get them
   - Medium: Medium everything, except for most effects and things like motion blur
   - High: High everything, turn on effects
   - Maxed: If present it means game settings are as high as they possibly can go.
 Or in other words: High< (All of this doesn't relate to resolution at all)

+- **Method:**
+  - Crossover, make sure to put the version name and game architecture e.g: Crossover 23.7 (x64)

 ## PlayCover Settings